leso-kn/Collector/README.md

 </div>

 ## Features
-- No login
-- No tracking
-- All unique identifiers are removed from requests
+* No login, No tracking, All unique identifiers are removed from requests
-- Import RSS feeds
-- Read Posts(Twitter-like or forum-like)
+* Read Posts(Twitter-like or forum-like) or Articles, search for posts and users
-- Read Articles
-- Get comments and replies
-- Get reposts
-- Get feeds
-- Get trendings and recommendations
+* Get feeds, comments and replies, reposts, trendings and recommendations
-- Local Bookmark
-- Follow users and put the different groups locally
+* Local Bookmark, follow users and put the different groups locally, block user locally
-- Block user locally
-- Search for posts and users
-- Full support for dark mode
-- A modern and smooth UI, inspired by NewPipe
+* A modern and smooth UI, inspired by NewPipe, with full support for dark mode
-- Can be extended to any service easily
+* Can be extended to any service easily
-- Fully compatible with RSS
+* Fully compatible with RSS

 ## Available services
-- Twitter
+* Twitter
-- BiliBiliSpace
+* BiliBiliSpace
-- BiliBiliArticle
+* BiliBiliArticle
-- User-imported RSS
+* User-imported RSS

 ## Screenshots
 <img src="https://i.imgur.com/Ml3ccdx.png" height="500"><img src="https://i.imgur.com/4vFtWMb.png" height="500">